Sustainable Agriculture and America’s Wildlife

 5. Integrate livestock into the landscape

-Farmers can use a number of practices to achieve these principles, including reduced tillage (or no-till) systems, cover crops, diverse crop rotations, and sustainable pasture management (including rotational grazing methods).
+Farmers can use several practices to achieve these principles, including reduced tillage (or no-till) systems, cover crops, diverse crop rotations, and sustainable pasture management (including rotational grazing methods).
 These practices reduce soil erosion, increase soil organic matter and water infiltration, and decrease nitrogen loss, all while providing water quality and air quality benefits through retaining nutrients.
 Many of these practices offer clear benefits to farmers, wildlife, and climate.

 Our Outreach Approach